AlephVault/unity-boilerplate-windrose/README.md

 Dependencies versioning and status
 ----------------------------------

 So far this project relies on a set of packages that I could consider, at best, in beta status.
-These packages are not officially released and they are called 0.0.1 or, at most, 0.0.2.
-A proper versioning has to be done.
+These packages are not officially released and they are tagged 0.0.1.
 The referenced packages exist into this organization and must be cloned individually besides this boilerplate (i.e. as a sibling directory).
 They are:

  - com.alephvault.unity.support: [Clone it](http://github.com/AlephVault/unity-support).
  - com.alephvault.unity.support.generic: [Clone it](http://github.com/AlephVault/unity-support-generic).